 - Maintains accurate and complete records as required by laws, policies, and regulations.

 - Instructs students utilizing a variety of classroom methods, adapting methodology and instructional materials to meet student needs, abilities, and IEPs.

-- Assigns and grades class work and homework as needed and may administer and grades tests.
+- Assigns and grades class work and homework; prepares, administers, and grades tests.

-- Implements behavioral protocols; observes and evaluates student behavior, performance, social development, and physical health.
+- Establishes and implements behavioral protocols; observes and evaluates student behavior, performance, social development, and physical health.